Skip to main content

 Bulk import

-If you have an existing ingredient list in a spreadsheet, you can import it in bulk:
+If you have an existing ingredient list in a spreadsheet, you can import everything in one go.
+See the Bulk Import guide for full details on the CSV format, accepted units, and validation rules.

 AI-assisted creation from invoices